-Anyone who has experienced difficult life issues, particularly health-related ones, knows how debilitating and isolating poor health, or losing someone, or something precious can have on our sense of self.
+Anyone who has experienced difficult life issues, particularly health-related ones, knows how debilitating and isolating poor health can be.
+Any kind of loss can adversely affect our sense of self.

 Often, during the most difficult times, we find ourselves questioning our lives, our relationships, what's important, what's not and if we're able to, to challenge our thinking about how we deal with the lemons that life throws at us.

 Through my writing, I hope to help others with any insights I gain, as I navigate my way through a different kind of life.
 I share what I've found helpful, whether it's physical, mental or spiritual medicine.
 I also found the writing process actually helped me discover my inner workings and how my thoughts had triggered an overactive stress response, which in turn, affected my health.
 I continue to explore and share my insights because I want others to know that they're not alone, and that there are some simple techniques, that we can use, to make life a little more bearable.

 If you'd like to read my articles, double click on this link:

 One of the best things I have done for myself is to give myself permission to explore my creative nature.
 I have dabbled in drawing and design, crochet and now sewing.
 I love the meditative and often revealing nature of creativity.
 Creative pursuits are a great kind of mindfulness practice, and can be a soothing remedy for anyone suffering with anxiety and/or depression.